rossdonald/radsoftware-jekyll/contact.md

 layout: contact
 ---

-Please contact us for a quote on your project or any enquiry about how we can help with your business software.
+Please contact us for a quote on your project or any enquiry about how we can help with your application development.